 Educator Professional Development: Classroom educators interested in the Rocky Mountain Environmental Hazards Challenge have the opportunity to take part in our professional development opportunities.
 Earth Force provides participating educators with no-cost, high-quality professional development sessions in our award-winning Community Action & Problem-Solving Process.
 Our Process offers classroom educators a framework for transforming their Project-Based Learning and useful tools for guiding students through community-based civic action projects.
-Contact Justin Zakoren for more information.
+Sign up HERE or contact Justin Zakoren for more information.

 Important Dates & Suggested Project Timeline

 - Work with students to identify environmental hazards in your community

 - Connect with experts to discover root causes

 - Decide on one issue to explore